dalejbarr/aa-powersim/docs/01_building-blocks.md

 If you have multiple arguments you need to pass to the function, you can do this using `purrr::pmap()`, whose first argument takes a list of function arguments.

-For a deep dive into the topic of iteration, see <https://TODO>.
+For a deep dive into the topic of iteration, see [R for Data Science by Wickham, Çentinkaya-Rundel, and Grolemund](https://r4ds.hadley.nz/iteration).

 **TASK: Write a call to `map_dbl()` that calculates the log of 3 but with bases varying from 2 to 7.**